 Our college has already incorporated an approach of outcome-based education in the curriculum.
-To start with, the faculty were given an input on OBE by the IQAC coordinator of SXC DR. Lourdusamy who conducted the workshop; he made us write the learning outcomes for all the courses as well as programme learning outcomes.
 Every course has got the Course Learning Outcome which is derived from Programme Learning Outcome.
 The learning outcomes of both the programme and courses were arrived at, modified and approved in the pre Board of Studies, Board of studies and Academic Council.
 The course learning outcomes find their foundation in the revised Bloom's taxonomy.
 These outcomes are well explained during the Students Induction Programme (SIP) and classroom delivery to the students.
 It is also expected that the faculty associates these outcomes with his/her question and evaluation in the classroom.
 Which means, the expectations of the staff from the students at the level of remembering, understanding, applying, analyzing, evaluating and creating have to be synchronized with the learning outcomes.
 Thus the syllabus of each course will have the mapping of PLOs and CLOs.
 While the faculty prepares the question paper, he/she is expected to choose the question based on CLOs and indicate the same in the question itself.
 The internal question papers, while it is set by each professor, will have to ascertain that the questions rightly evaluate the attainment of outcomes of course learning and programme learning.
 The students too are often exposed to the acronyms of CLO and PLO so that it gets immersed in their minds and thinking.
 The controller of examinations, while scrutinizing the semester question paper will check whether the questions properly evaluate the CLOs and indicate the same in the question paper itself.

 Similarly when the individual event or programme is organized, the report must indicate the PLO with which the programme is associated.
 Constantly, the student community is put into awareness that the programme outcome is always aimed at through various events.
 In the beginning of each programme or event, the principal interacts with the students, enlightening them why this programme is conducted, what do we want to achieve then, what sort of behavioural changes are expected of in cognitive, affective and psycho-motor domains so that the prospective teachers are continuously in the oriented mode in becoming aware of the outcomes.
 Thus, all the events of the academic year will comprehensively focus on achieving the programme learning outcomes.
-It is to be remembered the faculty is given a good orientation in the beginning of the academic year in these aspects.All the programme outcomes and the course learning outcomes are very much synchronized with each other and aims at modifying the thinking and the behavior pattern of the prospective teachers.
+It is to be remembered the faculty is given a good orientation in the beginning of the academic year in these aspects.
+All the programme outcomes and the course learning outcomes are very much synchronized with each other and aims at modifying the thinking and the behavior pattern of the prospective teachers.